seleznevae/jag/README.md

 # Features

 1. Arbitrary layout.
-You can easily change number of graphs and axes, move graphs from one axes box to another, change axes boxes location.
+You can easily change the number of graphs and axes, move graphs from one axes box to another, change axes boxes location.
 2. Comprehensive dialog to choose parameters from data sources (particularly useful if you have dozens or hundreds of parameters in each data source).
 3. Built-in secondary processing which allows you easily perform basic mathematical computations on your data (library of available functions is not very huge at the moment (about 40 functions) but in future it will be significantly expanded).
 Of course basic mathematical operators (+,-,*,/,^) are available.
 4. All usual means to change graph properties, convert plots to images, preferences to customize JaG appearance and behavior, shortcuts for all essential actions.